Counterfeit MicroSD Cards

 (Overview) Checklist to avoid fake MicroSD Cards #

 - ✗ Avoid AliExpress, Temu, Shein and Wish for MicroSD cards.
+Be cautious when buying from Amazon and eBay.

 If you suspect that you may have a fake MicroSD card, you can test it by following the instructions laid out in the Testing a MicroSD Card section of this page.